brooklynrail/brooklynrail-platform/content/events/2023/11/particular-waters-2023.md

 title: Particular Waters (2023)
 deck: Directed by Su Yu Hsin
-summary: "Join us for a virtual screening curated by Alice, Nien-Pu Ko on the occasion of Between Waves: Singing in Unison Pt.
-8, an exhibition curated by Ko that explores the Asia-Pacific region through the interconnectedness of islands and oceans linked by transformative technology.
+summary: "Join us for a virtual screening curated by Alice, Nien-Pu Ko on the occasion of Singing in Unison Part 8: Between Waves, an exhibition curated by Ko that explores the Asia-Pacific region through the interconnectedness of islands and oceans linked by transformative technology.
 Register to receive a 24-hour access link and password to Particular Waters (2023)."